mdn/content/files/en-us/web/api/htmlinputelement/valueasdate/index.md

 The **`valueAsDate`** property of the {{DOMxRef("HTMLInputElement")}} interface represents the current value of the {{htmlelement("input")}} element as a {{jsxref("Date")}}, or `null` if conversion is not possible.

 This property can also be set directly, for example to set a default date based on some condition.
+If the provided value is neither `null` nor a `Date` object, a {{jsxref("TypeError")}} is thrown.
+If the provided value is `null` or an [invalid date](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_epoch_timestamps_and_invalid_date), the input value is set to the empty string.

-Throws an `InvalidStateError` {{domxref("DOMException")}} if the control isn't date- or time-based.
+This property always returns `null` when accessed on an input that isn't date- or time-based.
+When setting this property on such an input, an `InvalidStateError` {{domxref("DOMException")}} is thrown.

 ## Value